mellson/rescript-react-tailwind-vite-starter/README.md

 1. Open the folder in vscode and install the suggested extension.
 Reload vscode.

 2. Open a `.res` file, for instance `App.res` and start the build which should be suggested by the popup in the bottom right corner.
+If there's no popup run `yarn start` and jump to #4.

 3. Start Vite by running `yarn dev` in the folder.